-Craig First enters his second season as an assistant coach for the Gustavus track and field team and will be working primarily with sprinters, multi-eventers and relays.
+Craig First enters his third season as an assistant coach for the Gustavus track and field team and will be working primarily with sprinters, hurdlers and relays.
 In addition to his coaching duties, Craig will also assist with recruiting.

 First began his coaching career at the college ranks as an assistant track and field coach on staff at Hiram College in Hiram, Ohio immediately after graduating from Miami.
 He then went on to teach high school mathematics for seven years, coaching at the middle and high school ranks in his native Ohio.
 He served as the head track and field coach at Edgewood Middle School in Wooster before taking over the track and field program at Delaware Hayes High School in Delaware.

 After his tenure at Delaware, Craig remained in Ohio where he returned to coaching track and field at the collegiate level.
 He served as an assistant coach at John Carroll University in University Heights for one year, then accepted a position on the coaching staff at Kenyon College in Gambier where he coached sprints, hurdles, jumps, pole vault, and multi-event athletes.
 During his five-year tenure at Kenyon, First coached and recruited athletes who broke 31 different school records and achieved 56 all-conference honors.

 Craig completed his graduate work at Ohio University, earning a master’s degree in recreation and sport science.